Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Refined Project Ideas.md

 - General Purpose Software Users could Upload GIS Data to for Highlighting Weakest Nodes/Simulating Effect of New Infrastructure etc.
 - Modelling Water Networks Across Developing African Settlements
 - Modelling food distribution networks to determine the best locations for storage and manufacturing facilities
+- Implementation of green architecture in minimising flooding and health risks in Africa:![[UWR article graph v2-01.png]]